![]() |

 lost even her squat, stop-sign-red Correcting

 Selectric typewriter.
-I think of how sheremembers what she cannot remember.
+I think of how she

 The stories flood away from her but still